loglia/laravel-client/README.md

 ## HTTP Logging

 This package ships with a `LogHttp` middleware which can be used to log all of the HTTP requests sent to your application.
-This functionality ships as middleware so that you have complete control over which routes log requests.
+This functionality ships as middleware so that you have complete control over which of your routes log requests.

 If you would like to log all HTTP requests across your whole application, you can add the `LogHttp` middleware to your global middleware stack in `app/Http/Kernel.php`: